 Other new apps to join Ford’s AppLink ecosystem are The Wall Street Journal, Amazon Cloud Player, Rhapsody, Glympse, and Aha Radio.

-The timing for Ford to offer support for Chinese services with AppLink couldn’t be better, as a new ban on using cell phones while driving just went into effect on New Year’s Day reports of consumers buying up hands-free Bluetooth headsets as a result.
+The timing for Ford to offer support for Chinese services with AppLink couldn’t be better, as a new ban on using cell phones while driving just went into effect on New Year’s Day 1, and we subsequently saw numerous reports of consumers buying up hands-free Bluetooth headsets as a result.
 It will be interesting to see if Ford can benefit from the new law in a similar way.

 Of course, whether this law will actually be enforced is another story.